Srirancha dipping sauce is a great addition to your game day app spread

 Aside from a good view of the TV, the most important consideration for every game day party is the appetizer table.
 Yes, you may be serving a larger entree at halftime, but we know that those who don’t come for the game come for the snacks.
 One of the simplest ways to dial up these dishes is to make dips and salsas from scratch.
 Not sure where to start?
 We’ve got some suggestions: from-scratch Vidalia onion dip, avocado aioli dip, "Srirancha" sauce and peach salsa.
 All are winners in our book.

-If you’re more of a cheese lover, invest in a beautiful (and functional) cheese board like this one from Boothill Blades.
-The board comes with both a cheese knife and a honey dipper for easy pairing.
+If you’re more of a cheese lover, invest in a beautiful (and functional) cheese board.
 You can arrange store-bought cheese, homemade cheese straws and/or a large log of goat cheese, rolled in your favorite herbs and spices, on top of the board.
 While you’re at it, make your own crackers.
 It’s far easier than you think and your guests will be truly impressed.

 If your guests are looking for more substantial appetizers, look towards our always-classy deviled green eggs and ham.
 Or smoke a few pounds of chicken wings ahead of time and serve them alongside one of the above dips.